xAn-x/Notes/Generative AI/03-Components of Langchain.md

 Langchain provide us with multiple building blocks that we can use directly or configure them according to our needs.

 ## 1.Prompt Templates
 Are responsible for formatting user input into a format that can be passed to a language model.
+This is to improve the output of LLM by properly formatting the query.

 ```python
 from langchain_core.prompt import PromptTemplate,ChatPromptTemplate,MessagesPlaceHolder